feathersjs/docs/guides/basics/databases.md

 # Databases

 In the [services chapter](./services.md) we created a custom in-memory messages service that can create, update and delete messages.
-We can implement the same functionality by talking to any database so there isn't really a database that Feathers doesn't support.
+You can probably imagine how we could implement the same thing talking to any database instad of storing it in memory so there isn't really a database that Feathers doesn't support.

 Writing all that code yourself is pretty repetitive and cumbersome though which is why Feathers has a collection of pre-built services for different databases.
-They support a common [usage API](../../api/databases/common.md), pagination and [querying syntax](../../api/databases/querying.md) for many popular databases and NodeJS ORMs:
+They offer most the basic functionality and can always be fully customized to your requirements using [hooks](./hooks.md).
+Feathers database adapters support a common [usage API](../../api/databases/common.md), pagination and [querying syntax](../../api/databases/querying.md) for many popular databases and NodeJS ORMs:

 | Database | Adapter |
 |---|---|